Alexander Gregory Barmine: Defection

-Barmine fled Athens in 1937 to Paris.
+Barmine fled Athens for Paris in 1937.
 It was at this time that Soviet agents assassinated the former chief of the Soviet intelligence service in Western Europe, Ignace Reiss.
-It was later revealed that the Soviet NKVD under Nikolai Yezhov spent 300,000 French francs to accomplish the "wet business".
+It was later revealed that the Soviet NKVD, under Nikolai Yezhov, spent 300,000 French francs to accomplish the "wet business".

 In his 1952 memoir, Whittaker Chambers describes the impact of the defections and (in most cases) assassinations of fellow spies: Suddenly, revolutionists with a lifetime of devoted activity would pop out, like rabbits from a burrow, with the G.P.U. close on their heels—Barmine from the Soviet legation in Athens, Raskolnikoff from the Soviet legation in Sofia, Krivitsky from Amsterdam, Reiss from Switzerland.
 Not that Reiss fled.
 Instead, a brave and a lonely man, he sent his single-handed defiance to Stalin: Murderer of the Kremlin cellars, I herewith return my decorations and resume my freedom of action.
 But defiance is not enough; cunning is needed to fight cunning.
 It was foredoomed that sooner or later the door of a G.P.U limousine would swing open and Reiss's body with the bullets in the defiant brain would tumble out—as happened shortly after he deserted.
 Of the four I have named, only Barmine outran the hunters.

 USA government

 In New York City, Barmine applied for political asylum and citizenship as one of the earliest high-ranking Soviet government defectors to the United States.
-In the days before the formation of the U.S. Central Intelligence Agency, Barmine does not appear to have been debriefed at all by the United States government regarding his extensive knowledge of Soviet leaders and policies.
+In the days before the formation of the U.S. Central Intelligence Agency, Barmine does not appear to have been debriefed by the United States government about his extensive knowledge of Soviet leaders and policies.

 In 1941, Barmine joined a U.S. Army anti-aircraft unit as a 42-year-old private soldier.
 In 1942, he obtained his U.S. citizenship.
 In 1943 and 1944, Barmine worked for the U.S. Office of Strategic Services, the wartime agency responsible for external intelligence and sabotage against Axis countries.

-After a period of writing articles for various journals as well as his second book in 1945, Barmine joined Voice of America in 1948, serving for sixteen years as chief of its Russian branch.
+After a period of writing articles for various journals and publishing his second book in 1945, Barmine joined Voice of America in 1948, serving for sixteen years as chief of its Russian branch.